 Young people growing up in today’s world have fewer opportunities to explore the outside world, to make their own choices and learn from mistakes.
 At ESMS our outdoor learning programme helps to reverse this risk-based culture, giving our children the opportunity to explore nature, take on challenges and develop essential life skills.

-Despite the pandemic, Mr Thomson, Head of Computer Studies at SMC and one our outdoor learning experts, shared that this term has been busier than ever with various outdoor adventures taking place across the schools.
-They have given pupils a much needed escape from the constraints of lockdown and the opportunity to revel in the freedom and beauty of the natural world.
+Despite the pandemic, Mr Thomson, Head of Computer Studies at SMC and one our outdoor learning experts, was happy to share that our winter term was busier than ever with various outdoor adventures taking place across the schools.
+These adventures gave pupils a much needed escape from the constraints of lockdown and the opportunity to revel in the freedom and beauty of the natural world.

-Top highlights from our outdoor learning programme this term:
+Top highlights from our outdoor learning programme during the winter term:

-Nature spotting: Our Nursery children have relished the opportunity to be in the forest again.
-Frog spotting around our grounds has become a firm favourite with the recent increase in numbers around the site.
+Nature spotting: Our Nursery children relished the opportunity to be in the forest again.
+Frog spotting around our grounds became a firm favourite with the recent increase in numbers around the site.

-Woodland Festive Fun: Our Primary 1-3s have been enjoying some festive adventures outside including wreath making, using natural materials they have found around the grounds.
+Woodland Festive Fun: Our Primary 1-3s enjoyed festive adventures outside including wreath making, using natural materials they have found around the grounds.

 S1 Day in the Pentlands: Half of our S1 pupils from MES and SMC spent a whole day in the Pentlands taking part in a range of challenges and learning new skills including decision making, risk management, problem solving and team work.
-The other half will follow in the new year.
+The other half will follow when restrictions allow.

-Canoeing: Canoeing has been added to the Games programme at Stewart’s Melville for the first time.
-Each Tuesday afternoon eight S3 SMC pupils have been accessing either the Water of Leith below Coltbridge or the Union Canal at Harrison Park to learn various paddling skills in kayaks.
-As the days have grown shorter the activity has switched to canoe related skills, such as throw lines, tying knots, rigging sails, setting up salvage pulleys, making fires and camping skills.
+Canoeing: Canoeing was added to the Games programme at Stewart’s Melville for the first time.
+Each Tuesday afternoon eight S3 SMC pupils accessed either the Water of Leith below Coltbridge or the Union Canal at Harrison Park to learn various paddling skills in kayaks.
+As the days grew shorter toward the end of term, the activity switched to canoe related skills, such as throw lines, tying knots, rigging sails, setting up salvage pulleys, making fires and camping skills.

-Mountain biking: Mountain bikers from our senior schools have enjoyed three days at Glentress this term.
+Mountain biking: Mountain bikers from our senior schools enjoyed three days at Glentress during the winter term.
 The children refused to let the rain dim their spirits, arriving back at the Peel Visitor's Centre covered in mud from head to toe but with big smiles on their faces.